 Rain on the day?!
 Don’t panic.
 If you’re game for crazy creative portraits, let’s embrace it!
 Rain can be incredibly romantic (in the right season).

 Cloudy days cast even, soft light, which is much better than sunny ones.
 Or, we can always take a rain check if you prefer a different time for your photo shoot.

 Matching clothing to locations

-We wouldn’t suggest wearing your football fan clothes to an engagement session ( you’ll be shocked but it has happened! ) so try considering the location of the session and put a bit of effort into it, please.
+We would never suggest wearing your football fan clothes to an engagement session ( you’ll be shocked but it has happened to us!) so try considering the location of the session and put a bit of effort into it, please.

 Simple is better

 Try avoiding clothes with crazy graphics, too many patterns or anything that distracts from your face.